 Every effort has been made to reduce non-sampling error to a minimum by careful design of questionnaires, appropriate methodology and contact with providers to resolve anomalies.
 Response rates are generally very high which in turn increases the accuracy and level of the data which can be released for users.
 Thorough editing of the data received is undertaken to ensure that the integrity of the collection is upheld.

 Occasionally reporting and classification errors are identified from previous cycles and where possible these are revised if they have a significant impact on the data.
-In this release, revisions were applied to 2012-13 estimates.
-Revisions must be taken into consideration when interpreting results, particularly when comparing estimates over time.
+In this release, no revisions were applied.

 There are no other data sources currently available which can be directly compared to the VC&LSPE survey data.
 However, some observations can be made which suggests the survey outputs give a reasonable indication of real world expectations and events.
 For example, trends in VC&LSPE survey data aligning with trends in the AVCAL yearbook.